khronokernel/Getting-Started-With-OpenCore/README.md

 **Quirks**:

 * ExitBootServicesDelay: 0 (Switch to 5 if running ASUS Z87-Pro with FileVault2)
-* IgnoreInvalidFlexRatio: NO (Fix for when MSR_FLEX_RATIO (0x194) can't be disabled in the BIOS)
+* IgnoreInvalidFlexRatio: NO (Fix for when MSR_FLEX_RATIO (0x194) can't be disabled in the BIOS, required for all pre-skylake based systems)
 * IgnoreTextInGraphics: NO (Fix for UI corruption when both text and graphics outputs happen)
-* ProvideConsoleGop: NO (Enables GOP, AptioMemeoryFix already has this)
+* ProvideConsoleGop: YES (Enables GOP, AptioMemoryFix currently offers this but will soon be removed)
 * ReleaseUsbOwnership: NO (Releases USB controller from firmware driver)
 * RequestBootVarRouting: NO (Redirects AptioMemeoryFix from EFI_GLOBAL_VARIABLE_G to OC_VENDOR_VARIABLE_GUID.
 Needed for when firmware tries to delete boot entries)
 * SanitiseClearScreen: NO (Fixes High resolutions displays that display OpenCore in 1024x768)